India: Draft bill to regulate digital content stokes concern – DW – 08/13/2024

 While the first draft aimed to regulate digital streaming platforms, the second one sought to expand its scope to include online content creators by introducing a new category called "digital news broadcasters."

-The bill would have applied to every content creator, even if one is a YouTuber discussing video games, an Instagram blogger talking about their trip abroad or a political commentator.
+The bill would apply to every content creator, whether a YouTuber discussing video games, an Instagram blogger talking about their trip abroad, or a political commentator.

-The stipulated provisions would have required content creators to set up a Content Evaluation Committee (CEC), consisting of members from diverse fields — at their own cost — and then inform the government about it.
-They would have also required to get their content approved by the CEC before posting it online.
+The stipulated provisions would require content creators to set up a Content Evaluation Committee (CEC), consisting of members from diverse fields — at their own cost — and then inform the government about it.
+They would also need to get their content approved by the CEC before posting it online.

 Secrecy around draft bill raises questions